-- 1. Continued good appearance depends upon the extent and quality of maintenance.
-The choice of materials and their use, together with the types of finishes and other protective measures shall be conducive to easy maintenance and upkeep. - Materials and finishes shall be selected for their durability and wear as well as for their beauty.
-Proper measures and devices shall be incorporated for protection against the elements, neglect, damage, and abuse. - 3.
-Provisions for washing and cleaning of buildings and structures, and control of dirt and refuse shall be incorporated in the design.
-Configurations that tend to catch and accumulate debris, leaves, trash, dirt, and rubbish shall be avoided. - G. Application information should include adequate information to address this burden of proof requirement and shall, at a minimum, include the following: - 1.
-A description of the proposed development site, i.e., a plot plan or survey plot. - 2.
-A description of existing conditions in the vicinity of the site (e.g. block face on both sides of the street within 500 feet of the proposed development site).
-These descriptions shall include documenting photographs and an analysis of the prominent architectural features, and as applicable shall address the following: - (a) Site location and Topography; - (b) Street Connections;
+- G. Application information should include adequate information to address this burden of proof requirement and shall, at a minimum, include the following:

+- 1. A description of the proposed development site, i.e., a plot plan or survey plot.

+- 2. A description of existing conditions in the vicinity of the site (e.g. block face on both sides of the street within 500 feet of the proposed development site).
+These descriptions shall include documenting photographs and an analysis of the prominent architectural features, and as applicable shall address the following:

+- (a) Site location and Topography;

+- (b) Street Connections;

-(c) Pedestrian Pathways;
+- (c) Pedestrian Pathways;

-(d) Lot Coverage;
+- (d) Lot Coverage;

-(e) Impervious Surfaces;
+- (e) Impervious Surfaces;

-(f) Building Orientation;
+- (f) Building Orientation;

-(g) Roofs;
+- (g) Roofs;

-(h) Massing and Proportions;
+- (h) Massing and Proportions;

-(i) Entryways;
+- (i) Entryways;

-(j) Windows;
+- (j) Windows;

-(k) Garage Doors;
+- (k) Garage Doors;

-(l) Finishes and Materials;
+- (l) Finishes and Materials;

-(m) Ornamentation; and
+- (m) Ornamentation; and

-(n) Building and other Colors.
+- (n) Building and other Colors.

-3. A descr iption of the proposed development including:
+- 3. A description of the proposed development including:

-(a) Elevations of all proposed buildings;
+- (a) Elevations of all proposed buildings;

-(b) Plot plan showing the existing and proposed footprint of structures on the property and
+- (b) Plot plan showing the existing and proposed footprint of structures on the property; and

-(c) A statement describing how the proposed development is compatible these appearance standards.
+- (c) A statement describing how the proposed development is compatible these appearance standards.

-Part IV / CA Cr itical Ar rea Overlay District
+Part IV CA Critical Area Overlay District

-§ 80-31 l.
-Imple mentati on of the Critical Area Program Purpose and Goals
+§ 80-31.
+Implementation of the Critical Area Program Purpose and Goals

-A. The Mi llington Critical Area Program

-1. the Offi llington Critical Area Program consists of the Millington Zoning Chapter including icial Critical Area map.
-Related provisions may be found in the Millington sion Regulations.
+- A. The Millington Critical Area Program - 1.
+The Millington Critical Area Program consists of the Millington Zoning Chapter including the Official Critical Area map.
+Related provisions may be found in the Millington Subdivision Regulations.

-B.

-Goals.
+B. Goals.